hmcts/dtsse-dashboard-ingestion/README.md

 # dtsse-dashboard-github-ingestion

+K8S job to import stats from Github to the DTSSE dashboard database.

 ## Getting Started

 ### Prerequisites

-Running the application requires the following tools to be installed in your environment:
+Running the script requires the following tools to be installed in your environment:

 - [Node.js](https://nodejs.org/) v16.0.0 or later
 - [yarn](https://yarnpkg.com/)
 - [Docker](https://www.docker.com)

-### Running the application
+### Running the script

 Install dependencies by executing the following command: